 If you don't think that legacy considerations, back-room conversations, or hand-shake deals on the golf course don't occur, then you live in fantasy land.

-Additionally, a student that can't afford to go to an institution even with some type of fiscal assistance, who's spot is taken by someone with more wealth to pay, is ostensibly bidding by another name - this includes significant increases of institutions seeking international applicants because they pay full costs.
+Additionally, a student that can't afford to go to an institution even with some type of fiscal assistance, who's spot is taken by someone with the fiscal ability to pay, is ostensibly bidding by another name - this includes significant increases of institutions seeking international applicants because they pay full costs.

 So tell me why families shouldn't also be allowed to bid.